 These Swissgear bags meet all the criteria – made of durable, water-resistant material, large enough to hold a water bottle and all your other daily needs, and they all have zippered closures.
 Plus, both women and men will appreciate the universal styles and colors.

 What BMT members have to say about Swissgear:

 “I use a Swiss Gear crossbody purse.
 It’s waterproof, and I can fit my wallet, my Brita water bottle, and a book in there at least.
 I’ve had it for a few years now, and still looks new.”

 Fly Fishing Bags

-A flyfishing bag might be a little unconventional but they seem to hit all the marks.
+A flyfishing bag might be unconventional, but they seem to hit all the marks.
 They are made to be used while in the water, so you know they are water-resistant.
-These bags may look technical but they have room for everything you need to bring with you for a day of sightseeing or hiking.
+These bags may look technical, but they have room for everything you need to bring with you for a day of sightseeing or hiking.